The Group Board

 Colin has provided training services to the Housing sector and regularly contributed to housing and pension events and various publications.

-Nathan is an associate solicitor, specialising in commercial litigation and was co-opted to the Group Board of Trident Group in December 2015.
+Nathan is a Partner at a law firm, specialising in commercial litigation and was co-opted to the Group Board of Trident Group in December 2015.
 He is a member of The Association of Corporate Governance Practitioners and holds a degree in Law.

 Yvonne is an experienced housing professional who has worked for over 30 years at a senior level in local authorities and housing associations in Yorkshire and the West Midlands.
 She has over her career developed expertise in housing management, the delivery of care and support services, and in the development of new homes.
-In addition to her Trident role Yvonne is also a board member on a Gloucestershire Housing Association.
+In addition to her Trident role Yvonne is also Chair of Two Rivers Housing Group.

 She was President of the Chartered Institute of Housing, and has served on a number of charitable and professional boards.
 She was awarded the OBE in 2005 for services to housing.